 "Opened my eyes and challenged me to look at 'the bigger picture.'
 Very informative application, passionate delivery of information.
 Practical skills to implement into my day to day activities."

-Online courses are on-demand, self-paced, and are 20-40 minutes in length.
+Our online courses are on-demand, self-paced trainings that average 30-45 minutes in length.
 Learners may stop mid-course and return to where they left off.
-Each course includes download-able tools and resources.
+Each course also includes download-able tools and resources.

 Continuing Education Credits (CECs)

 - TIE (with Leadership) - 19 hours/CECs

 Thrive: Self-Care & Culture (7 courses)

 Trauma-Informed Care (5 courses)

 - Mind Robustness & Mindsight